-A student who has not attended Mercer for one year or more and has not had a leave of absence approved must complete the admission process again.
+A student who has not attended Mercer for two or more years must complete the admission process again.
 If returning to a degree or certificate program earlier pursued, all requirements listed in the academic catalog in effect at the time of re-admission to the program must be completed.
 For more information, contact the Enrollment office.